fog/fog-rackspace/lib/fog/rackspace/docs/storage.md

 ## Metadata

-You can access metadata as an attribute on both `Fog::Storage::Rackspace::Directory` and `Fog::Storage::Rackspace::File`.
+You can access metadata as an attribute on both `Fog::Rackspace::Storage::Directory` and `Fog::Rackspace::Storage::File`.

 This example demonstrates how to iterate through a directory's metadata: